 Reliable data from trends identified by trading-in unfathomable numbers occur in the digital realm; it is packaged and escapes as feedback.
 As a machine, it can record every possible action and potential intent.
 Given that this condition is an exponential process with significant unknowns, the following knowledge steps are necessary:

 - Recognize the process as unstoppable

-- A matter of data, proof, and variables
+- A regulatory regime of data, proof, and variables

 - Determine High-Priority Data Streams

 - Examples: water use per capita, illness reporting, and the chemistry of life at ppm 10-15

 - Build High Priority Transparency on each selection.

 - Determine Global Agency Authority and Accountability